 TABLE OF CONTENTS

 1. The Shackles

 The essence of altruism: you must subordinate yourself to the needs of others.

 Altruism appeals to people by misrepresenting selfishness as the predatory act of sacrificing others to oneself.

-Self-interest requires firm moral principles, while altruism urges us to surrender those principles for the sake of the needy.
+Self-interest requires firm moral principles, including honesty and integrity—which altruism urges us to surrender for the sake of the needy.

 4. The Myth of the “Public Interest”

 The concept of the “public interest” has no objective meaning, and is designed to make self-sacrifice seem “practical.”